Taps, hovers, screen transitions — your Adobe XD prototype keeps running in Figma!

 | Default state | State=Default variant (generated from the master) |

 Linked with prototyping: state conversion and prototype-interaction conversion are wired together.
 An XD interaction like “on hover, switch to the Hover state” is reproduced in Figma as “ON_HOVER trigger, CHANGE_TO the State=Hover variant.”
-After conversion you can just open Figma’s prototype mode and try it out!
+After conversion you can open Figma’s prototype mode and verify the behavior directly.

 🧩 Why this is technically hard